maxkomarychev/react-native-ultimate-config/docs/cookbook.md

 ## Using multiple schemes (ios)

-️❗❗❗This recipe has experimental support and may not cover all edge cases
+️❗❗❗This recipe has experimental support and may not cover all edge cases.
+If your project is using multiple schemes you may still use library via cli without this recipe.

 ⚠️️⚠️️⚠️️ With this approach xcode project remains uninitialized until you build it first time.
 Until project is built some UI elements may dispay empty values (like app name or bundle id)